Looking After Your Menstrual Cup

 Regularly cleaning and storing your Kegel8 Menstrual Cup correctly will ensure that it lasts for years!

-You should wash your Kegel8 Menstrual Cup before and after each use (if possible) with Kegel8 Cleaning Spray, or mild soap and hot water.
+You should wash your Kegel8 Menstrual Cup before and after each use (if possible) with Kegel8 Menstrual Cup Cleansing Wash, or mild soap and hot water.

 Rinse your cup thoroughly after cleaning to remove any soap or residue cleaner, as this can cause irritation after insertion.
 For a more thorough clean, you can boil your cup as frequently as you like.